Talesofwing/Practices/10.Programming/002.DesignPatterns/README.md

 > Design patterns not only describe code structures but also convey the underlying design intentions and the problems they aim to solve.
 >
 > Therefore, understanding their core concepts is the key to truly mastering design patterns.
+>
+> In addition, design patterns are merely guidelines and recommendations, not concrete solutions, and should be applied flexibly.

 ### Contents
 #### Behavioral Patterns